adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Those who are blessed with the most talent don't necessarily outperform everyone else.
-It's the people with follow-through who excel. - Mary Kay Ash</code></pre>
+<pre><code>1 » Love is never lost.
+If not reciprocated, it will flow back and soften and purify the heart. - Washington Irving</code></pre>
-<pre><code>2 » I'd rather regret the things I've done than regret the things I haven't done. - Lucille Ball</code></pre>
+<pre><code>2 » The art of progress is to preserve order amid change, and to preserve change amid order. - Alfred North Whitehead</code></pre>
-<pre><code>3 » It is the nature of the wise to resist pleasures, but the foolish to be a slave to them. - Epictetus</code></pre>
+<pre><code>3 » He who learns must suffer.
+And even in our sleep pain that cannot forget falls drop by drop upon the heart, and in our own despair, against our will, comes wisdom to us by the awful grace of God. - Aeschylus</code></pre>
 </details>

 <!--END_SECTION:waka-->